snowch-notes/matrix-calculus/00-matrix-calc.md

 **Important**: We use consistent notation throughout this document to avoid confusion.

+**Definition - Scalar**:
+A scalar is a single real number: x ∈ ℝ

+The symbol ℝ represents the set of all real numbers (positive, negative, and zero).

+**Definition - Vector**:
+A vector is an ordered array of scalars: 𝐱 = [x₁, x₂, ..., xₙ]ᵀ ∈ ℝⁿ

+The superscript T means "transpose" - it flips the vector from a row to a column or vice versa.

+ℝⁿ means "n-dimensional real space" - the set of all possible vectors with n real number components.

+**Definition - Matrix**:
+A matrix is a rectangular array of scalars: 𝐗 ∈ ℝᵐˣⁿ with elements $X_{ij}$.

+$\mathbb{R}^{m \times n}$ means the set of all matrices with m rows and n columns.

+$X_{ij}$ represents the element in the i-th row and j-th column.

 **Scalars:** lowercase letters (x, y, z, a, b, c)

 - These represent single numbers